 - plenary where activities may be discussed and misconceptions addressed and children are given a puzzler to think about and explain

-All the children at Richmond C of E are on the Space Mission: Instant Recall Facts (SMIRFS).
+All the children at Trinity Academy Richmond are on the Space Mission: Instant Recall Facts (SMIRFS).
 To be instant recall, children are expected to be able to recall the fact within 3 seconds.
 Children have daily opportunities in school to work on their mental maths, either working on times tables or on strategies to support them in solving mental calculations as a class.
 They are also set personal targets to progress on the mission which they practise in school on a regular basis.

 How can you help?